hashicorp/go-getter/README.md

 ```

 When checksumming from a file - ex: with `checksum=file:url` - go-getter will
-get the file linked in the URL after `file:` using the same client
+get the file linked in the URL after `file:` using the same configuration.
+For
-(`client.Get(`).
-For example, in
-`file:http://releases.ubuntu.com/cosmic/MD5SUMS` go-getter will download a
+example, in `file:http://releases.ubuntu.com/cosmic/MD5SUMS` go-getter will
-checksum file under the aforementioned url using the http protocol.
-All
+download a checksum file under the aforementioned url using the http protocol.
-protocols supported by go-getter can be used.
+All protocols supported by go-getter can be used.
 The checksum file will be
 downloaded in a temporary file then parsed.
 The destination of the temporary
 file can be changed by setting system specific environment variables: `TMPDIR`
 for unix; `TMP`, `TEMP` or `USERPROFILE` on windows.
 Read godoc of